-In this extensive text, we will outline the most important reasons why we think Weimaraner is the most versalite hunting dog.
+In this extensive text, we will outline the most important reasons about 20 things why Weimaraner is the most versatile hunting dog.

 We have identified these reasons with examples from practice and also compared some of the most popular breeds of dogs in certain hunting situations and compared them with Weimaraner.